jsaenzBimcv/Study-of-the-Growth-Cone-Dynamics/README.md

 In collaboration with:
 * <a href="https://www.uv.es/ciberer2/index.wiki">Laboratorio de Fisiopatología de las Enfermedades Raras</a>, Universitat de València, València, Spain.
-* <a href="http://www.cipf.es/cipf-fisabio-joint-research-unit-biomedical-imaging">Biomedical Imaging Joint Unit, Foundation for the Promotion of Health and Biomedical Research (FISABIO) and the Principe Felipe Research Center (CIPF)</a>, València, Spain.
+* <a href="https://bimcv.cipf.es/">Biomedical Imaging Joint Unit, (UMIB), Foundation for the Promotion of Health and Biomedical Research (FISABIO) and the Principe Felipe Research Center (CIPF)</a>, València, Spain.